peekdistrict/peekdistrict/CONTRIBUTING.md

 The repository is currently maintained by [@bunnybooboo](https://github.com/bunnybooboo).

+**TBD edit of this page for beginners to easily grasp the workflow**

 ### How to Report Bugs

 Notice a mistake?
 Please file any bugs, requests, or questions in [our issue tracker](https://github.com/mozilla/peekdistrict/peekdistrict/issues)